morpheus18-glitch/Autolytiq-desk-studio/DATABASE_SCHEMA_FIXES.md

 # Database Schema Fixes - November 19, 2025

 ## Summary
 Fixed critical database schema mismatches that were causing 500 errors in the application.
 The schema definitions in `shared/schema.ts` had evolved beyond the actual database structure.
+Added appointments table integration for scheduling functionality.

 ## Issues Fixed